 Generally, it is impossible to give a 100% accurate answer as to what a growth is just by examining it, although it may be possible to suggest what it is likely to be, and therefore, depending on the appearance of the lump, your vet may advise on further testing.

-The word ‘tumour’ is a very emotive word and is associated and used often when diagnosing lumps in pets.
+The word ‘tumour’ is a very emotive word and is associated and used often when diagnosing lumps in dogs.
 The word originates from the Latin ‘tumor’ which means ‘swelling’ and therefore technically it could be used for any swelling on the body.

 In veterinary, however, we do generally tend to use the word to describe a growth – this could be equally applied to a benign growth (or lump) as much as a malignant (cancerous) growth, therefore if we describe a growth as a tumour, this does not necessarily mean that it is cancerous.

 How common are lumps on dogs?

 Lumps are a very common occurrence on dogs and is a good reason for us to examine our pets regularly.
 There are many types of lumps and growths and while some may be unpleasant for dogs, many are not.

 If it appears that a lump genuinely appears to be a growth, the next consideration will be to decide on an approach.
 Options for further investigation may include:

 Fine Needle Aspirate (FNA)